kyleu/projectforge/doc/faq.md

 As always, adding `$PF_IGNORE$` at the top of your file causes it to be skipped entirely.

+## What administrative functions are available?

+Assuming you've got access, going to `/admin` will show you the available actions:

+- CPU/memory profiling and visualization, runtime heap dumps
+- Garbage collection management and metrics
+- View your projects Go modules, internal and external
+- Theme management, with theme catalogs and live preview
+- Lots of HTTP tools, for investigating sessions or request

+## How can I secure my application?

+## What options are available for the HTML menu and breadcrumbs?

+## What search facilities are available?

 ## What utility methods are available for my app?

 _So many_.
 See the files in `./app/util`, there's a ton of juicy stuff.